pixelkind/p5canvas/README.md

 ## Known Issues

-There are currently no known issues.
-If you find any issues, please feel free, to message me on [Twitter](https://twitter.com/pixelkind) or [Github](https://github.com/pixelkind/p5canvas).
+If you find any issues, please feel free, to write an issue on [Github](https://github.com/pixelkind/p5canvas).

 ## Release Notes

+### 1.7.2

+- Updated the p5.js friendly error system to support line numbers, thanks to @ccoenen
+- Fixed a bug with wrong width and height, if you use custom canvas size
+- Added support for loadFont

+### 1.7.1

+- Forwarding the p5.js friendly errors
+- Updated to p5.js 1.4.2
+- Fixing bug with wrong `width` and `height` values

 ### 1.7.0